-To part exchange cars, as opposed to getting cash for your car, is a way of ‘trading up’ or ‘trading in’ your car for another, usually a more expensive vehicle, by offsetting the value of the original car against the price of the new one.
+To part exchange cars, as opposed to selling your car outright, is a way of ‘trading up’ or ‘trading in’ your car for another, usually more expensive vehicle, by offsetting the value of the original car against the price of the new one.

 Once the value of the car has been agreed between the seller and car dealer – the difference is then paid either by taking out and paying off the finance on the original vehicle, or simply by transferring the money.

 Currently, a part exchange (also known as a ‘PX’) is a popular choice in Britain, with recent research showing that around 3.2 million buyers now prefer to use this service each year, rather than selling privately.

 Part exchange is just one of several ways to sell a car, for many it’s seen as the easy option, since it means that they can forego selling their old car, and it feels like a quick, hassle-free option.

 - Is part exchange always a good choice?